Dream-Home-PEABOT/BEE_DreamHome/api/models/education.md

     - `630 - 689`
     - `690 - 719`
     - `720 - 850`
+- Default range is 630-689, if not given.
 ```json
 {
   "question": "What range does your credit score fall under?",